navgarg/crux_notes/README.md

 5. Use the **theme toggle icon** in the AppBar to switch between light and dark modes.
 6. Use the **logout icon** in the AppBar to sign out.

-## Known Issues & Future Work
+## Future Work

-*   **Known Issues:**
-    *   Group drag functionality is under review.
-*   **Future Work / Enhancements:**
 * More sophisticated item evasion logic (e.g., radial push, considering multiple overlaps).
 * Cloud save for images (currently URLs are saved, but actual image binary upload could be a feature).
 * More advanced text editor features for notes.
 * Search/filter functionality for board items.
 * Customizable grid snapping or alignment guides.
 * Performance optimizations for very large boards.

 ## Remarks